apdevelop/tile-map-service/Docs/appsettings.md

 WMS location should contain base url of WMS service along with `version`, `layers`, `srs`/`crs` values.
 Other values, like `styles`, `transparent`, `bgcolor` and so on are optional.
 The only `srs`/`crs` currently supported is `EPSG:3857` or compatible.

+PostGIS location should contain connection string for PostgreSQL database.

 #### srs
 Type: `String`<br>